JonasVenc/alza-product-insights/readme.md

-# Trending Product Insights 2025
+# Alza Product Scraper

-This Apify actor scrapes trending products from Amazon based on a keyword input.
-It extracts product titles, links, and prices from the search results page.
+This Apify actor scrapes product data from Alza.cz based on a keyword input.
+It extracts product titles, prices, and links from the search results page.

 ## 📥 Input